brainwane/mcmasala/README.md

 ## To-do
 * improve de-duplication (checking dates and headlines)
+* fix Unicode-type character issues
 * figure out why only including search.min.js and not lunr.min.js causes registration problems
+* treat pullquotes and "write to her at" lines better
 * use Pystache more thoroughly instead of string concatenation & other hacks